conduktor/conduktor-docs/README.md

 - Related resources.
 Include links to topics related to the feature.
 Add this link at the end:
 [Give us feedback/request a feature](https://conduktor.io/roadmap)

-When adding a tutorial, use this layout:
+When adding a tutorial (step-by-step guide), use this layout:

 - Overview/goal.
 Introduce the concept and the purpose/goal.
 - Context or requirements.
 Set the scene/list pre-requisites.
 - List numbered steps.
 Use action-oriented headings.